quixio/quix-streams/docs/advanced/stateful-processing.md

 ## State Guarantees

 Because Quix Streams currently handles messages with "At Least Once" delivery guarantees, it is possible for the state to become slightly out of sync with a topic in between shutdowns and rebalances.

-While the impact of this is generally minimal and only for a small amount of messages, be aware this could cause side effects where the same message may be re-processed differently, if it depended on certain state conditionals.
+While the impact of this is generally minimal and only for a small amount of messages, be aware this could cause side effects where the same message may be reprocessed differently, if it depended on certain state conditionals.

-"Exactly Once" delivery guarantees avoids this, and it is currently on our roadmap.
+"Exactly Once" delivery guarantees avoid this.
+You can learn more about delivery/processing guarantees [here](https://quix.io/docs/quix-streams/configuration.html?h=#processing-guarantees).